lgibson212/presentations/week4.md

 - simultaneous/parallel development of core logic and user-interface logic
 - structure makes it easy to maintain
 - more straight forward testing
+- many frameworks based on MVC pattern

 **Disadvantages**
-- decoupling can lead to the delay of updating laterally - updating one requires updating another
+- decoupling can lead to the delay of updating laterally, updating one requires updating another
-- separation is too complicated for smaller applications
+- separation is too complicated for smaller applications with simpler solutions
-- not as relevant for web applications and modern UIs (developed in the 70s)
+ - inefficient data accessability, slow performance

 There are a few variations of the MVC design pattern such as MVP (Model–View–Presenter) and MVVP(Model–View–ViewModel).